awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-local.md

 You must run all eb local commands in the project directory of a Docker application that has been initialized as an EB CLI repository by using eb init\.

 **Note**
-Use eb local on a local computer running Linux\.
+Use eb local on a local computer running Linux or macOS\.
 The command doesn't support Windows\.
+Before using the command on macOS, install Docker for Mac, and ensure that boot2docker isn't installed \(or isn't in the execution path\)\.
+The eb local command tries to use boot2docker if it's present, but doesn't work well with it on macOS\.

 ## Syntax<a name="eb3-localsyntax"></a>